 If you have a garden overflowing with fresh basil, this is the perfect recipe for you!
 Pesto is my favorite way to use up any extra basil.
-This recipe is quick—just 5 to 10 minutes—and made with simple ingredients you probably already have.
-I mix in baby spinach to stretch the basil and sneak in a few extra greens.
-For picky eaters– don't worry, you can't taste it, but it gives the pesto a nice bright color.
+The added spinach helps stretch the basil, adds a bright green color, and blends right in without changing the flavor.

 I use this pesto on everything-pasta, Air Fryer Caprese Chicken, roasted veggies, even on sandwiches.
 If I want something fresh but filling, I toss it into my Pesto Orzo Salad.